larry-latorre/reading-notes/code-201/class-02.md

 # HTML Text Fundamentals.
-HTML Advanced Text Formatting.
+HTML Advanced Text Formatting

 **Why is it important to use semantic elements in our HTML?**